-**See tire description in rules
+**See tire and helmet description in rules

 - The registered owner must drive the vehicle for all events.